 However, it’s much smarter to sail with a passport.
 Not only does it give you more flexibility if something happens and you have to fly home in the middle of your cruise, but it can also save you time.

-Many homeports are moving toward passport scanning to help passengers disembark more quickly.
-You walk up, scan the passport, take a picture and then head on your way home.
-But if you have a birth certificate, you still need to wait in line to meet with a Border Patrol agent, which can take half an hour or more.
+Many homeports have moved to facial recognition scanning to help passengers disembark more quickly.
+You walk up, take a picture that compares with your passport, and then head on your way home.
+But if you have a birth certificate, you often still need to wait in line to meet with a Border Patrol agent, which can take half an hour or more.

 Always Pack a Little for Cool Weather